fieldrndservices/libssh2/README.md

 ### OpenSSL

 Regardless of platform, the [OpenSSL v1.1.0g](http://www.openssl.org) library is needed.
-The `labssh2` shared library is statically linked with the OpenSSL static libraries, `libcrypto` and `libssl`, to minimize dependencies during distribution for LabVIEW developers.
-This means that static libraries for OpenSSL must be present on the machine/platform/environment used to build the `labssh2` library.
+The labssh2 shared library is statically linked with the OpenSSL static libraries, libcrypto and libssl, to minimize dependencies during distribution for LabVIEW developers.
+This means that static libraries for OpenSSL must be present on the machine/platform/environment used to build the labssh2 library.

 The OpenSSL v1.1.0g library is used instead of platform specific libraries, such as WinCNG, because at the time of the fork, the OpenSSL library implemented all of the modern algorithms supported by the majority of SSH server implementations, whereas WinCNG support in the libssh2 v1.8.0 library did not have support for modern algorithms, which would result in `LIBSSH2_ERROR_KEX_FAILURE` errors during the SSH handshake.
 A patch that added support to libssh2 for more modern algorithms had been merged, but not formally released.
 Using the OpenSSL library as a dependency adds some consistency but does increase the file size and build times.